The Best New Travel Rewards Cards on the Block: Barclaycard Arrival World / Plus World Elite MasterCard

 Both cards also have no foreign transaction fees on this card, which is great because often cards try to charge you three percent of every purchase when international, and it makes them very ideally suited for travel use.

-Finally, you'll also receive your FICO score each month on your statement, so you can keep an eye out on your credit.
+Finally, you'll also receive complimentary online FICO® Credit Score access, so you can keep an eye out on your credit.

 The Elite card has an annual fee of $89, which is waived for your first year.
 Considering the benefits, this card is well worth it.

-The World card, despite having lessened benefits, comes with no annual fees along with a special introductory APR of 0% for your first year on purchases and balance transfers.
+The World card, despite having lessened benefits, comes with no annual fees along with a special introductory APR of 0% for the first 12 months on purchases and balance transfers (balance transfers must be completed within the first 45 days of account opening).

 - Easy miles redemption